adolphZhao/DynamicClass/README.md

 # DynamicClass
+# Code for PHP
 # you can create your class by array;
-# patch stdClass can not continue dynamic function
+# patch stdClass can not contain dynamic functions.

 #example